NethServer/nethserver-firewall-migration/README.rst

 The ``firewall-migrate`` procedure will requires about 400MB of free disk space.
 The script will:

-* prepare a NextSecurity image containing the firewall export archive
+* prepare a NethSecurity image containing the firewall export archive
 * write the image to the target disk
-* reboot the system with the newly installed NextSecurity
+* reboot the system with the newly installed NethSecurity

-At first boot, NextSecurity will automatically import the configuration.
+At first boot, NethSecurity will automatically import the configuration.

 Test the image build process:

 - execute ``firewall-migrate``
-- if no error occurs, verify the ``/usr/share/nethserver-firewall-migration-builder/nextsecurity.img.gz`` file exists
+- if no error occurs, verify the ``/usr/share/nethserver-firewall-migration-builder/nethsecurity.img.gz`` file exists

 To start the migration process, pass the target device as first argument: